Robert MacLean: TSA investigation and identification

 In 2005, MacLean appeared on NBC Nightly News to criticize a TSA dress code that he believed made it too easy to identify air marshals.
-While the appearance was supposed to be anonymous, MacLean's voice wasn't distorted, and he was identified by TSA officials.
+While the appearance was supposed to be anonymous, MacLean's voice was not distorted, and he was identified by TSA officials.
 MacLean then admitted to being the source of the 2003 disclosure as well.

 Firing by TSA and administrative appeals

 MacLean was fired by the TSA on April 11, 2006, on the grounds that he disclosed prohibited security information.
 On August 31, 2006, more than six months after he was fired, the TSA retroactively marked MacLean's July 2003 disclosure as being Sensitive Security Information, an unclassified information category.

 MacLean appealed this decision to the Merit Systems Protection Board (MSPB), but after the TSA issued its August 31, 2008 "Final Order on Sensitive Security Information," the agency argued that the MSPB had no jurisdiction to challenge an "Agency Order."
 The MSPB Administrative Judge dismissed the appeal without prejudice so MacLean could challenge the Agency Order in the United States Court of Appeals for the Ninth Circuit.
 On September 16, 2008, a Ninth Circuit panel ruled that the Transportation Security Administration was within its authority to retroactively classify the information as SSI, but found that MacLean could contest his termination before the MSPB under the authority of the Whistleblower Protection Act by arguing that he had a "good-faith belief" that the information did not qualify as "sensitive security information."

 On June 22, 2009, a full MSPB panel declared that MacLean was not protected under the Whistleblower Protection Act.
 On May 12, 2010, MSPB administrative law judge Franklin M. Kang issued an Initial Decision to uphold MacLean's removal.
-MacLean appealed the decision to a 3-member appellate MSPB panel in Washington DC, but on July 25, 2011, the full panel denied all of MacLean's Whistleblower Protection Act defenses and affirmed the TSA's decision to terminate him.
+MacLean appealed the decision to a three-member appellate MSPB panel in Washington DC, but on July 25, 2011, the full panel denied all of MacLean's Whistleblower Protection Act defenses and affirmed the TSA's decision to terminate him.